danielgauthier4/CMSC461-Bigfoot/application/README.md

 Our REST endpoints are listed under `main-controller`.

-*Note: The Swagger UI won't show anything useful until the load the 5 database tables.
+*Note: The Swagger UI won't show anything useful until you load the 5 database tables.
 Please follow the [database/README.md](../database/README.md) instructions to load the database tables with real data.*